yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

 - There are industries that are radically changed by these devices every year
 - If you were the king of the Roman Empire in 25, you would have ruled over 56.8 million people
-- By 2016, 2 billion consumers will have smartphones
+- By 2016, 2 billion consumers will have smart phones
-- And you, if you can learn to weild magic, just sitting in your underwear in your bedroom, can create expreinces that impact 2 billion lives.
+- And you, if you can learn to wield magic, just sitting in your underwear in your bedroom, can create experiences that impact 2 billion lives.

 ### Our objective running Hack Camp.